 On my most recent visit to the burial ground, David from the Friends of Brick Street Cemetery pointed out two small gravestones to me.
 These stones looked like field or river stones, and were lightly inscribed, and set facing west in the site.
 Check out the photos below, aren’t they lovely little stones?

 These two gravestones mark the graves of W.F.
 (Frank?) and Henry Dell, dated to 18…. (perhaps 1832) and 1838 respectively.
 According to discussion with the Friends of Brick Street Cemetery, they were early Quakers in the area, which would lend meaning to their simple, undecorated gravestones.
-Henry Dell was apparently a United Empire Loyalist, and the father of Elizabeth Frank Maiden, who became the wife of Robert Frank, an early settler in the Brick Street area.
+Henry Dell was likely a relative of Elizabeth Frank Maiden, who became the wife of Robert Frank, an early settler in the Brick Street area.
 I have a soft spot in my burial ground studying heart for field stones, and crudely carved markers that were clearly not ordered from professional stone carvers.
 Whether they were chosen for economic, practical, or religious reasons, they stand out amidst a sea of marble and granite, as early gravestones to a pair of early settlers.

 Today I also wanted to tell you all the story of Mr. and Mrs. Nathan Griffith/Griffeth, and a grisly attempted murder that occurred in the community of Brick Street in April 1886.
 This story was reported in The Advertiser, the London Free Press, and… The New York Times!
 It was something of an international sensation, but as you will see, the identity of the woman involved is still slightly foggy.